Liam Buckley: Playing career

-Management career
+Managerial career

 Buckley guided Athlone to the FAI Cup semi final in 1998 in his first season as player-manager.

 After guiding St. Pat's to the League in 1998 Pat Dolan stepped down after one game of the 1998/99 season and appointed Buckley as manager.
 Pats retained their league title but two bad defeats in Europe followed by indifferent domestic form saw Buckley sacked in December 1999.

 He then had another spell as Athlone's manager before being appointed Shamrock Rovers manager in April 2002.

 In his first season, he guided Rovers to the FAI Cup Final and 3rd spot thus ensuring European football again after the UEFA Cup losses to Djurgårdens IF.

 Famous wins over Odra Wodzisław saw Rovers become the first Irish side to win home and away since he himself had played and scored against Fram Reykjavik in 1982.

 However Rovers form dropped alarmingly after the UEFA Intertoto Cup games and a seventh-place finish had the fans worried.
 In the 2004 season with practically a new team Rovers again struggled and Buckley was sacked in September 2004.

 In 2008 Buckley took on the role of manager of Sporting Fingal a brand new team that were awarded a licence to play in the League of Ireland First Division.
 They finished a creditable 3rd in their first season in senior football.
 In their second season in 2009, Buckley guided Fingal to promotion through the play-offs, and capped off a superb campaign by also winning the FAI Cup.

 In January 2010 he was awarded the SWAI Personality of the Year.